Introductory Video to the Teach suite of tools: English| Arabic | French | Spanish

 Teach Primary underwent a rigorous development and validation process over a two-year timeframe to ensure that the tool captures teaching practices associated with student learning, and that it met the appropriate psychometric criteria of reliability and validity.
 After the initial development and validation process, Teach Primary was launched in 2019.

-Since its launch in 2019, more than 500 enumerators in over 30 countries have been trained on the tool.
+Since then, more than 500 enumerators in over 30 countries have been trained on the tool.
 More than 92 percent of all enumerators trained have passed the Teach Primary certification exam.
 Further analyses have shown than less than 6.2 percent of the variation in Teach Primary scores is due to enumerator effects.
 The tool’s high reliability can be credited to the structured training material, intense and practical training, and use of local videos to train local observers.

 What does Teach Primary measure?